 Today, we talk with mompreneur Tambra Raye Stevenson.
 Inspired by her ancestors and her experiences as a mom and a dietitian, Tambra founded WANDA to combat diabetes, heart disease, obesity, and malnutrition in communities of African descent in Africa and America through food and nutrition education, advocacy, and innovation.
 She boldly asks, “What if we had more women and girls become food sheroes in our community?”
-And, her related WANDA children’s book series fills a gap as “the ‘Doc McStuffins’ of nutrition meets ‘Dora the Explorer’ for Africa.”
+And, her related Where's WANDA? children’s book series fills a gap as “the ‘Doc McStuffins’ of nutrition meets ‘Dora the Explorer’ for Africa.”

 Nativesol Kitchen is the precursor to WANDA.
 It’s about preserving cultural traditions in the form of faith-based and community programs.
 The familial, cultural, and spiritual approach to food was not being taught in classes across the country.